 The minimal inhibitory concentration (MIC) of amoxicillin was determined by the E-test method (BioMerieux, ref# 412243).
-H. pylori strains stored at -80oC were thawed on Columbia agar plates supplemented with 10% lysed sheep blood and 1% Isovitalex, and incubated at 37oC for 3 – 4 days in a microaerobic atmosphere.
+H. pylori strains stored at -80 °C were thawed on Columbia agar plates supplemented with 10% lysed sheep blood and 1% Isovitalex and incubated at 37 °C for 3–4 days in a microaerobic atmosphere.
 Colonies were subcultured on another plate for 3 more days.
-Each plate was swabbed with a sterile cotton-tipped applicator and the cells were suspended in BHI to obtain a turbidity equivalent to a 3.0 McFarland standard.
-100 μl bacterial suspension was inoculated on a Columbia plate containing 10% lysed sheep blood and 1% isovitalex and another sterile cotton-tipped swabs was used to streak in three directions across the plate.
-The plates were left to dry for 2 - 3 min, then the E-test strips containing a continuous exponential gradient of amoxicillin were placed on the agar surface.
-The plates were incubated at 37oC for 3 - 4 days in a microaerobic atmosphere.
+Each plate was swabbed with a sterile cotton-tipped applicator, and the cells were suspended in BHI to obtain a turbidity equivalent to a 3.0 McFarland standard.
+A 100 μl bacterial suspension was inoculated on a Columbia plate containing 10% lysed sheep blood and 1% isovitalex, and another sterile cotton-tipped swab was used to streak in three directions across the plate.
+The plates were left to dry for 2-3 min, and then the E-test strips containing a continuous exponential gradient of amoxicillin were placed on the agar surface.
+The plates were incubated at 37 °C for 3-4 days in a microaerobic atmosphere.
 At the end of the incubation period, the MICs were determined by the intercept of the zones of growth inhibition with the graded E-test strip.
-The reference H. pylori strain ATCC® 43504TM susceptible to amoxicillin (AmxS) was always used as a quality control strain, and MIC determination was only accepted if the MIC of amoxicillin for this strain was less than or equal to 0.125 μg/ml.
-The susceptibility of the H. pylori isolates to amoxicillin was classified as resistant if the MIC is larger than 0.125 μg/ml, according to European Committee on Antimicrobial Susceptibility Testing (EUCAST) breakpoints (https://eucast.org/clinical_breakpoints/).
+The reference H. pylori strain ATCC® 43504TM susceptible to amoxicillin (AmxS) was always used as a quality control strain, and MIC determination was accepted only if the MIC of amoxicillin for this strain was less than or equal to 0.125 μg/ml.
+The susceptibility of the H. pylori isolates to amoxicillin was classified as resistant if the MIC was greater than 0.125 μg/ml, according to the European Committee on Antimicrobial Susceptibility Testing (EUCAST) breakpoints (https://eucast.org/clinical_breakpoints/).

 Direct sequencing of the pbp1A gene fragment

-Total genomic DNA was extracted from gastric biopsy specimens using Qiacube automated purification system and kit (QIAGEN) according to the manufacturer’s standard instructions.
-Optimisation of the real-time PCR components and conditions were performed to determine the optimal conditions for the amplification of specific fragment of pbp1A gene of the bacteria in an automated thermal cycler (Roto-Gene Q, Qiagen).
-Sequences of pbp1A primers were designed in this study as followed: pbp1A-F: 5’-CGATAGATTTGGATTACCAACGC-3’; pbp1A-R: 5’-ACGATTTCTTTACGCAAGCC-3’.
+Total genomic DNA was extracted from the gastric biopsy specimens using a Qiacube automated purification system and kit (QIAGEN) according to the manufacturer’s standard instructions.
+Optimisation of the real-time PCR components and conditions was performed to determine the optimal conditions for the amplification of a specific fragment of the pbp1A gene of the bacteria in an automated thermal cycler (Roto-Gene Q, Qiagen).
+Sequences of the pbp1A primers were designed in this study as follows: pbp1A-F: 5’-CGATAGATTTGGATTACCAACGC-3’; pbp1A-R: 5’-ACGATTTCTTTACGCAAGCC-3’.
 The size of the expected amplicon was 1035 bp.
-A concentration of pbp1A-F/R primers (300 nM), MgCl2 (1 mM), h-Taq DNA polymerase (2 units), dNTPs mix (0.2 mM), 1X PCR buffer, 1X EvaGreen and 5 μl of the extracted DNA were used in a total of 25 μl reaction volume.
-The optimal amplification of target DNA is set at 95oC for 15 min, followed by 40 cycles of denaturation at 95oC for 30 sec, annealing at 60oC for 30 sec and extension at 72oC for 1 min.
-After amplification, the samples were denatured at 95oC for 30 sec and cooled down to 65oC, where they were held at that temperature for 30 sec.
-Then, samples were slowly heated to 95oC at a ramping rate of 0.5oC/s with continuous acquisition of the decline in fluorescent value.
-Melting curves were plotted automatically and analyzed with the Roto-Gene Q software.
-The specific melting temperature (Tm) of pbp1A PCR products was 87.2 ± 0.2oC.
+The pbp1A-F/R primers (300 nM), MgCl2 (1 mM), h-Taq DNA polymerase (2 units), dNTP mix (0.2 mM), 1X PCR buffer, 1X EvaGreen and 5 μl of the extracted DNA were used in a total reaction volume of 25 μl.
+The optimal amplification of the target DNA was set at 95 °C for 15 min, followed by 40 cycles of denaturation at 95 °C for 30 sec, annealing at 60 °C for 30 sec and extension at 72 °C for 1 min.
+After amplification, the samples were denatured at 95 °C for 30 sec and cooled to 65 °C, where they were held at that temperature for 30 sec.
+Then, the samples were slowly heated to 95 °C at a ramping rate of 0.5 °C/s with continuous acquisition of the decline in fluorescent value.
+Melting curves were plotted automatically and analysed with Roto-Gene Q software.
+The specific melting temperature (Tm) of the pbp1A PCR products was 87.2 ± 0.2 °C.